lechatthecat/marie/README.md

 ### About
-This is a Scripting programming language
+This is a toy scripting programming language
 You can also see example file here: [example/test.mr](https://github.com/lechatthecat/marie/blob/master/example/test.mr)

 This one is still very much in development but JIT enabled version is here: